 Delicious shredded pork with a Thai flavor you will not be able to stop eating.
 This Slow Cooker Thai Pork has layers of flavor and is perfect served over rice, but would also make great pulled pork sandwiches.

-Thai food is one of my favorites.
+Thai food is one of my favorites and this Slow Cooker Thai Pork does not disappoint.
 There is something about the background peanut flavor with fresh lime that keeps me returning to this type of food all the time.
-As a family we don't always head to the Thai restaurant since I have one kid with a peanut allergy.
-It scares me a bit he would be exposed there.
-It's better for me to just make Thai food at home and keep him away from it.
-I also love making this Slow Cooker Thai Noodle Soup too.
+As a family we don’t always head to the Thai restaurant since I have one child with a peanut allergy.
+It scares me a bit that he would be accidentally exposed there.
+It’s better for me to just make Thai food at home and keep him away from it.
+I also love making this Slow Cooker Thai Noodle Soup.
 The taste is on point.

 These are Thai chiles and lemon grass stalks.
 They are very common in grocery stores and you should not have a problem finding them.
 Make sure to wear gloves when working with the chiles.
 The lemon grass stalks have a somewhat hard, outer shell.
 Run a knife lengthwise down the stalk and remove the outer layer before tossing them into the slow cooker.

 This is what the pork will look like when done.
 The red bell pepper breaks up and dots the landscape of the sauce.
 It’s kind of perfection.

 Serve the shredded pork over white rice, I prefer batsmati, but I think Jasmine rice would also be a good choice.

 To round out the meal serve with steamed broccoli and make sure you have lime wedges available to give your portion a final squeeze of vibrant, fresh lime.

 Do you love slow cooked meals?
 Then you need to try this Slow Cooker Pesto Mozzarella Chicken…so good.
 A Slow Cooker Ham and Potato Soup might also be right up your alley.